 On your iOS device, go to the Settings app.
 Tap on Profile to access the email address integrated with our Apple ID.

 On your macOS device, head to System Preferences (it’s under the Apple Menu).
 Click on iCloud, and the next page will display your Apple ID and the associated email address.

 On your Windows device, head to the iCloud app.
 Check right under the iCloud logo for your Apple ID and associated email address.

 Ensure that the Apple ID used on all of these platforms is the same.
 If you have any cause to sign out of any of these devices, ensure that you create a backup to iCloud to preserve your data on the Apple ID in question.

 4. Check iCloud storage

 It’s a no-brainer.
 Photos won’t upload to iCloud if you exceed your iCloud storage limit.
 If you have too many files on iCloud, you may be out of storage pretty quickly.
 This is why it’s important to check and ensure that your iCloud doesn’t run out of storage space.

 The usage of your storage space is right at the top of that page.
 You can free up some space by deleting unwanted files or upgrade your membership tier to enjoy more iCloud storage space.
-This great guide provides detailed instruction on how to free up iCloud storage space so you don’t have to pay for more storage.
+This great guide provides detailed instructions on how to free up iCloud storage space so you don’t have to pay for more storage.

 5. Check internet connection